No red dye in this Red velvet cake? You bet. Beets act as natural food colouring giving it a very deep red colouring.

 - 1/4 cup Oil - or extra virgin olive

 - Peel beets using a vegetable peeler.

-- Using a Blender Beat the eggs, oil, lime (or lemon) juice and beet until smooth.
+- Using a blender, beat the eggs, oil, lime (or lemon) juice and beat until smooth.

 - Add the Baking Powder and slowly mix it.

 - Preheat the oven to 180–190°C (350–375°F).
 Grease with Cooking Spray and flour a 9-Inch Cake Pan or a Fluted Tube/Bundt Pan.

 - Bake for approximately 25-40min (depending on your pan) or until a toothpick or Cake Tester inserted in the center of the chocolate cake comes out clean.